susil-bot/luxgen/src/workflow/README.md

 - Lazy loading support
 - Memory leak prevention

-## 📚 Examples
+## 📚 Integration

-See the `/examples` directory for complete usage examples and integration patterns.
+The workflow system is designed to be easily integrated into your LuxGen application.
+Follow the usage patterns above to implement the workflow system in your components.